Recognition of same-sex unions by country: Japan

-In October 2016, the Ministry of Women, Children and Social Welfare constituted a committee for the purpose of preparing a draft bill to legally recognize same-sex marriage.

 Panama

 On 17 October 2016, a married same-sex couple filed an action of unconstitutionality seeking to recognize same-sex marriages performed abroad.
 In early November, the case was admitted to the Supreme Court.
 A challenge seeking to fully legally recognize same-sex marriage in Panama was introduced before the Supreme Court in March 2017.
 The Supreme Court heard arguments on both cases in summer 2017.

-As the Supreme Court was deliberating on the two cases, the Inter-American Court of Human Rights ruled on 9 January 2018 that countries signatory to the American Convention on Human Rights must provide for same-sex marriage.
-On 16 January, the Panamanian Government welcomed the decision.
-Then Vice President Isabel Saint Malo, speaking on behalf of the Government, announced that the country would fully abide by the ruling.
-Official notices, requiring compliance with the ruling, were sent out to various governmental departments that same day.
-A decision in this case is still pending.
+On 9 January 2018, the Inter-American Court of Human Rights issued an advisory opinion stating that parties to the American Convention on Human Rights should grant same-sex couples access to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage.
+On 16 January, the Panamanian Government welcomed the opinion.
+Then Vice President Isabel Saint Malo, speaking on behalf of the Government, announced that the country would fully abide by the opinion.
+Official notices, requiring compliance with the opinion, were sent out to various governmental departments that same day.
+In March 2023, the Supreme Court of Panama ruled that there is no right to same-sex marriage, despite a 2018 IACHR advisory opinion.

 However under the presidency of the more socially conservative Laurentino Cortizo a constitutional reform was approved by the National Assembly of Panama to ban same-sex marriage by establishing in the Constitution that marriage is between a man and a woman.
 The reform had to be voted again in 2020 and then submitted to referendum.

 Peru

 In a ruling published on 9 January 2017, the 7th Constitutional Court of Lima ordered the RENIEC to recognize and register the marriage of a same-sex couple who had previously wed in Mexico City.
 RENIEC subsequently appealed the ruling.

 On 14 February 2017, a bill legally recognizing same-sex marriage was introduced in the Peruvian Congress.
 The bill never reached Congress for debate in plenary session.

-The 2018 Inter-American Court of Human Rights ruling regarding the legalization of same-sex marriage in countries that have ratified the American Convention on Human Rights applies to Peru.
-On 11 January, the president of the Supreme Court of Peru stated that the Peruvian Government should abide by the IACHR ruling.
+The 2018 Inter-American Court of Human Rights advisory opinion regarding the legalization of same-sex marriage in countries that have ratified the American Convention on Human Rights applies to Peru.
+On 11 January, the president of the Supreme Court of Peru stated that the Peruvian Government should abide by the IACHR opinion.
+On 29 January 2018, Housing Minister Carlos Bruce estimated that same-sex marriage will be allowed in Peru "within two years", and several former Supreme Court judges and lawmakers, including Indira Huilca, stated that same-sex marriage will be allowed in Peru "within two years, no matter what".
+In June 2022, the Supreme Court ruled that the country is not obliged to comply with the IACHR opinion.

 After the 2021 general elections, deputies of the newly elected Congress from Together for Peru and We are Peru introduced a new bill to Congress legalizing same-sex marriages on 22 October 2021.